haywalk/colour-vectors/README.md

 # colour-vectors
 Java software that takes in an image, interprets each pixel as a 3D vector, applies a linear transformation to each pixel, and creates a new image.

+Check out a demonstration of this program [on my website](https://www.haywalk.ca/math/colours-as-vectors.html).

 ## Usage

 `$ java -jar colourvect.jar [IMAGE.jpg]`